-TAKE a quart of shelled pease, cut a large Spanish onion or two middling ones small, and two cabbage or Silesia lettuces cut small, put them into a sauce-pan, with half a pint of water, feason them with a little salt, a little beaten pepper, and a little beaten mace and nutmeg.
-Cover them close, and let them stew a quarter of an hour, then put in a quarter of a pound of fresh butter rolled in a little flour, a spoonful of catchup, a little piece of burnt butter as big as a nutmeg; cover them close, and let it summer softly an hour, often shaking the pan.
-When it is enough, serve it up for a side-dish.
+TAKE a quart of shelled peas, cut a large Spanish onion, or two middling ones small, and two cabbages or Silesia lettuces cut small, put them into a sauce-pan, with half a pint of water, season them with a little falt, a little beaten pepper, and a little beaten mace and nutmeg.
+Cover them close, and let them sew a quarter of an hour, then put in a quarter of a pound of fresh butter rolled in a little flour, a spoonful of catchup, a little piece of burnt butter as big as a nutmeg; cover them close, and let it simmer softly an hour, often shaking the pan.
+When it is enough, serve it up for a side dish.

-For an alteration, you may stew the ingredients as above: then take a small cabbage-lettuce, and half boil it, then drain it, cut the stakes state at the bottom, so that it will stand firm in the dish, and with a knife very carefully cut out the middle, leaving the outside leaves whole.
-Put what you cut out into a sauce-pan, chop it, and put a piece of butter, a little pepper, salt, and nutmeg, the yolk of a hard egg chopped, a sew crumbs of bread, mix all together, and when it is hot sill your cabbage; put some butter into a stew-pan, tie your cabbage, and sry it till you think it is enough; then take it up, untie it, and sirst pour the ingredients of pease into your dish, set the forced cabbage in the middle, and have ready sour artichoke bottoms fried, and cut in two, and laid round the dish.
+For an alteration, you may stew the ingredients as above; then take a small cabbage-lettuce, and half boil it, then drain it, cut the stalk state the bottom, so that it will stand firm in the dish, and with a knife very carefully cut out the middle, leaving the outside leaves whole.
+Put what you cut out into a sauce-pan, chop it, and put a piece of butter, a little pepper, salt and nutmeg, the yolk of a hard egg chopped, a sew crumbs of bread mix all together, and when it is hot fill your cabbage, put some butter into a stew-pan, tie your cabbage, and fry it till you think it is enough; then take it up, untie it, and first pour the ingredients of peas into your dish, set the forced cabbage in the middle, and have ready sour artichoke-bottoms fry'd, and cut into two, and laid round the dish.
 This will do for a top-dish.

-Green peafe with cream.
+Green P.eas with Cream.

-TAKE a quart of fine green peafe, put them into a stew-pan with a piece of butter as big as an egg, rolled in a little flour, season them with a little salt and nutmeg, a bit of sugar as big as a nutmeg, a little bundle of sweet-herbs, some parsley chopped fine, a quarter of a pint of boiling water.
+Take a quart of fine green peas, put them in a stew-pan with a piece of butter as big as an egg, rolled in a little flour, season them with a little salt and nutmeg, a bit of sugar as big as a nutmeg, a little bundle of sweet herbs, some parsley chopped fine, a quarter of a pint of boiling water.
 Cover them close, and let them stew very softly half an hour, then pour in a quarter of a pint of good cream.
 Give it one boil, and serve it up for a side-plate.